+Forget the barred windows and the lead boots!
 Helmet diving is the safest and easiest way to visit the undersea.
-Forget the barred windows and the lead boots!
 In shallow water helmet diving, you walk and your head is completely dry.
 You can wear glasses or contacts, as you normally do.
 Unlike snorkeling, you do not know how to swim.
-This is why no scuba diving or snorkeling lessons are needed..
+This is why no lessons are needed.

-Your dive hose constantly delivers topside air into your ‘diving bell’, so you just breathe normally.
-There is no scuba regulator or snorkel intruding your mouth.
-As on land, you breathe without thinking.
+Regular Bermuda air is continually pumped into your ‘diving bell’, so you just breathe normally.
+There is no regulator or snorkel intruding your mouth.
+As on land, you breathe without thinking about it.
 Hartley’s wash their helmets with a soapy solution, to prevent them from fogging.
-No spitting on your helmet window.
-If snuba or scuba diving in Bermuda, the soap could get into your eyes and sting.

 Like your parents said when you became a teenager, posture is important.
 No slouching.
 Your head and shoulders should be upright, and to walk, your knees bent.
-If you tilt your head to the side your ear will get wet as the water stays level.
+If you tilt your head to the side your ear will get wet as water comes in (Law of Nature, the water stays level).
+When you straighten up the air pump will push the water our.
 The instant feedback makes it very easy to figure out.
-Though you can lay face down (with shoulders and neck curved upward),to look under a reef, it is easier to tilt your head all about when scuba diving in Bermuda.

 Helmet diving is ideal because you already know how to walk and breathe.
 Though you can go further with snorkeling, this takes you to, and keeps you with the fish, without holding your breath or thrashing around.
 You are safer closer to the boat.
 We have food, so the fish come to us.

 There are three big windows.
 The largest is in front for main viewing.
-When snorkeling in Bermuda, or on any glass bottom tour in Bermuda, you will discover that any flat glass magnifies by about a third.
+As with snorkeling mask or a glass bottom boat, any flat glass magnifies by about a third.
 Things appear larger and therefore closer than on land.
 It does not take long to adjust.
 There is a window on each side for viewing, fellow divers, approaching luncheon guests, or just getting one’s bearings.
 Take a bold step.
 The effort is minimal and the enjoyment stupendous.

 *You will not be put on hold with irritating music or a self promoting sales pitch, nor will you have to navigate a maze of push button options.
 If we are home converse, if we are not, leave a message, and the ball will be in our court to get back to you.